 Being today's GenY, current graduates represent tomorrow's future.
 I am far away from politics and don't know a word about GenY's contribution in future economy.
 But I know that GenY makes-up a gigantic portion of society and thus influence greatly the monetary practices of the world.
 Being part of today's turmoil demands the youth to garner all they have experienced and all they are witnessing now, and strike the future with such a vigor that time doesn't see such a fiscal despair again.

-: This post was among the ones exhibited in Carnival of Money Stories at The Consumer Boomer.
+I'm in a Blog Carnival: This post was among the ones exhibited in Carnival of Money Stories at The Consumer Boomer.
 I am excited about your presence on my blog today and would be glad to know about your thoughts on this post and my blog, hope to see you around :) Consider subscribing to my feed or updates by e-mail.